spxak1/weywot/guides/mxkeys_linux.md

 ![The Logitech MX Keys - US ANSI Layout](../assets/logiMXKeys-us-ansi.png)

 The MX Keys has a layout for Windows/Linux and Mac.
-Notable the left hand side of the keys show the Windows/Linux functions and the right hand side the Mac functions.
+Notably the left hand side of the keys show the Windows/Linux functions and the right hand side the Mac functions.

 ![Win/Mac](../assets/PC_layout.jpg)

+This guide is focussed on using the MX Keys keyboard in **Gnome** and more specifically in **Pop!_OS** but the information applies further.

 ## Standard use